SanityPirate/Visual-Basic-Pong/README.md

 <li>Improving the movement of the ball (sometimes the angle it launches creates a poor gameplay experience)</li>
 </ol>

-As well as any additional bugfixes as necessary
+As well as any additional bugfixes as necessary.

 ## Video
 [![Watch the video](https://user-images.githubusercontent.com/32273966/89354076-e3427800-d685-11ea-9a1b-73a10f5d3399.PNG)](https://youtu.be/CIIMq-IcOI4)